percona/community/content/blog/2023/2023-03-30-how-to-prevent-unauthorized-users-from-connecting-to-proxysql.md

     fi
 done
 ```
 This script lists all the connections opened in ProxySQL on hostgroup 0.
 It then checks whether the connected user/host pair is authorized using the mysql_query_rules table.
 If not, the connection is killed.
-Let's activate the scheduler in ProxySQL :
+Let's activate the scheduler in ProxySQL:
 ```sql
 INSERT INTO scheduler(filename, arg1, arg2, interval_ms) VALUES ('kill_connections.sh','proxysql_admin_user','proxysql_admin_password', 1000);
 LOAD SCHEDULER TO RUNTIME;
 SAVE SCHEDULER TO DISK;
 ```
-Now, any connection opened in ProxySQL but not authorized will be automatically killed !
+Now, any connection opened in ProxySQL but not authorized will be automatically killed!

 >  **_WARNING:_**  unfortunately, the ProxySQL scheduler does not work like the MySQL scheduler.
 It is necessary to open the connection from a .sh file and therefore to indicate the ProxySQL administration credentials.
 These identifiers will then be visible by monitoring the list of server processes.
 To avoid this problem, I advise you to indicate the identifiers directly in the .sh file and to protect this file correctly on your server.

 ## Additional Information

-When I deploy ProxySQL, I always create a rule with a very high rule_id to block unauthorized connections; this is an additional barrier in case I forget something :
+When I deploy ProxySQL, I always create a rule with a very high rule_id to block unauthorized connections; this is an additional barrier in case I forget something:
 ```sql
 INSERT INTO mysql_query_rules (rule_id,active,error_msg,destination_hostgroup) VALUES (999999999,1,'ProxySQL : Access denied',0);
 LOAD MYSQL QUERY RULES TO RUNTIME;